Randy Heddon = Smooth Jazz. New Orleans Funk. Adult Contemporary.

 News To Peruse

-THE RANDY HEDDON QUARTET AT SEA!
+THE RANDY HEDDON QUARTET IN EUROPE!

 Randy's music has been busy the last couple months being used on various Television programs including the new Leeza Gibbons Daily show "America Now", and the TLC Weekly show "Property Ladder".